trifoil/HOMESERV/README.md

 * takes the output from the first command as its standard input and processes it to generate a public key
 * takes the output of the public key generation command and redirects it into the file named /etc/wireguard/public.key

+Copy the output where you can find it, because it is the pubkey to connect to the server.

+### IPV4 and IPV6 setup

 ### Sources